 That means, if you’re using outdated software, you’re easy pickings.

-Check all your software systems and keep them updated.
+Check all your systems and keep your software updated.

 Reporting Exploits Immediately